containerscrew/aws-sso-auth/README.md

 aws_session_token=XXXX
 ```

-## Switching accounts in your terminal
+# Switching accounts in your terminal

+## ZSH/BASH shell

 Copy the following function in your `~/.zshrc` or `~/.bashrc`: